shaka-project/shaka-streamer/docs/source/overview.rst

 * Supports VOD and live content
 * Supports DASH and HLS output
 * Supports clear and encrypted output
+* Supports hardware encoding (if available from the platform)
 * Supports almost any input FFmpeg can ingest
 * Can push output automatically to Google Cloud Storage or Amazon S3
 * Lots of options for input